 On Behalf of the Marin Promise Partnership,

 We know racism is the root of many problems across our country.
-Recent events, particularly the killings of Black men and women including Ahmaud Arbery, Breonna Taylor and George Floyd, again bring to light the structural racism inherent in our society.
+Recent events, from the 2020 Summer of Racial reckoning focused on killings of Black men and women including Ahmaud Arbery, Breonna Taylor and George Floyd, to this past weekend’s mass shootings in Buffalo and Southern California that targeted BIPOC communities, we are once again reminded of the structural racism inherent in our society.

 - Make public and visible our community’s racial disparity gaps in education by publishing and continuously updating our Cradle to Career Progress Report.